wolandark/WeatherAPIGoLang/README.md

 ## Testing

-Automated test scripts are available in the `Test` folder:
+Automated test scripts are available in the `Tests` folder:
 - Linux/macOS: Run the shell script
     - The Linux Bash script requires the jq command line tool
 - Windows: Run the powershell script
+    - The powershell test script must be run from powershell (duh).
+Its best to use powershell 7

 Both scripts require cURL.
 These scripts execute curl commands to test all API endpoints.